Buttigieg vows to seek repeal of post-9/11 war powers resolution

 “I see it as embracing the enduring values that have made America, America,” Biden will say.
 “I don’t think that’s taking us into the past.
 For me, it’s the only way America is going to have a future.”

-The South Bend, Indiana, mayor has been leaning in on his background as an intelligence officer in the U.S. Navy Reserve to illustrate his readiness to serve as commander in chief despite being only 37 years old.
+Buttigieg, the mayor of South Bend, Indiana, has been leaning in on his background as an intelligence officer in the Navy Reserve to illustrate his readiness to serve as commander in chief despite being only 37 years old.
 Neither Biden nor Trump served in the military; both received deferments during the Vietnam War.

 And in remarks aimed directly at Israeli Prime Minister Benjamin Netanyahu, who has vowed to annex Israeli settlements in the Palestinian-claimed West Bank, Buttigieg issued an ultimatum:

-“He should now that a President Buttigieg would take steps to make sure that American taxpayers won’t help foot the bill,” Buttigieg said.
+“He should know that a President Buttigieg would take steps to make sure that American taxpayers won’t help foot the bill,” he said.

 Describing his proposed response to Russian interference in the 2016 election, he said he intended to address “the real weaknesses the Russians exploited — not just the gaps in our technology but our capacity to be too easily turned against each other.”
 Buttigieg also cast climate change as a national security issue, rather than simply a domestic one, and affirmed his support for a carbon tax to rein in U.S. emissions of heat-trapping gases.